posixpascal/geofind/README.md

 This project is licensed under GNU GPLv3.
 View [LICENSE](https://github.com/posixpascal/geofind_frontend/blob/master/LICENSE) for more information.

 ## Copyright
-geofind.io is copyright 2019 by Pascal Raszyk
+`geofind.io` is Copyright © 2019 by Pascal Raszyk